G Locus – Progressive Graying

 Progressive Greying Dogs Pumi

-Interestingly, in breeds with dominant black, the hidden pattern on the A-Locus can temporarily become visible during the graying process, e.g. as faint tan markings on the muzzle or reddish hair on the back.
+Interestingly, in breeds with dominant black, the hidden pattern on the A locus can temporarily become visible during the graying process, e.g. as faint tan markings on the muzzle or reddish hair on the back.

-Usually, a black coat will fade to blue or silver and a brown coat will fade to beige or café au lait.
+Usually, a black coat will fade to blue or silver, and a brown coat will fade to beige or café au lait.

 Areas with a shorter coat like the ears or tail can hold pigment better and appear darker than leg furnishings or a fluffy topknot.
 But the range of colors caused by fading is pretty variable.
 Minimal graying is sometimes perceived as “bad pigment” since it only loses some of its rich and full color.

-Graying and White
+Graying & White

-Graying and Masks
+Graying & Masks

-Graying and Sabling
+Graying & Sabling

 Some sable dogs only have dark pigment on their ear tips which will turn gray over time.

-Graying and Brindle
+Graying & Brindle

-But since all of the affected breeds are long-haired, wiry or curly the darker stripes in their coat give a less distinct pattern compared to short-haired dogs.
+But since all of the affected breeds are long-haired, wiry, or curly, the darker stripes in their coat give a less distinct pattern compared to short-haired dogs.
 And graying obscures a brindle pattern even more.

 Progressive Greying Dogs Irish Wolfhound brindle greying

-Graying and Tan Points
+Graying & Tan Points

-Graying and Saddle Tan
+Graying & Saddle Tan

 Progressive Greying Dogs Yorkshire Terrier progression

-Graying and Merle
+Graying & Merle

 Typical breeds with progressive graying are not breeds that traditionally come in merle.
-But in some crosses like Aussiedoodles, lurchers or terrier mixes these traits can meet.
+But in some crosses like Aussiedoodles, lurchers, or terrier mixes these traits can meet.

 Progressive Greying Dogs Doodle Saddle Merle Greying